Why is mapping out a voice over business plan a must for building a career as a professional voice actor?

 In order to achieve your future dreams, it’s important to zero in on the present.
 Round up a range of financial data, including assets, investments, and total net worth (both your own and your business’).
 This section is particularly important if you’re in search of a business loan, since it gives the lender some numbers to work with as they estimate your ability to repay the loan.
 Don’t forget to highlight anticipated cash flow: the amount of money required to run your business, as well as expected annual income.

 This section essentially serves as a synopsis of everything in your voice over business plan.
 We’ve listed the Executive Summary at the end of our list because it’s the final part of your voice over business plan that you should write, after all the other components are compiled, although it should be placed at the very opening of your plan.
 Brevity is key with this section, which should not exceed one or two pages.

-If your voice over business is liable to suffer financial setbacks, it is best to be transparent about this from the outset.
+3. Using inaccurate financial data: If your voice over business is liable to suffer financial setbacks, it is best to be transparent about this from the beginning.
 Be open with yourself and the future audience for your business plan.
 Every successful business encounters numerous road bumps along the way, but these road bumps can become a severe hindrance when you have ignored financial realities and neglected to properly plan for them.
-It will serve everyone better in the end to scrupulously devise your voice over business plan from the get-go.
+It will serve everyone better in the end to carefully map out your voice over business plan from the get-go.